Sun Protection Factor, what’s that?

 The Essentially Yours Company has known for years the immense benefits of antioxidants and it’s one of the main reasons why we specialise in making products with vital oils.
 So it’s no surprise that we have in our range two products (one for the face and one for the body) that will deliver these antioxidants, in a way that experts are highlighting through research, referring to ‘endogenous protection’ which means ‘from within’ when applied directly to your skin.

-NES133 Sensitive Oil (with Peach, Avocado & Grapeseed Oil) for the Face
+NES133 Hydrating facial oil (with Peach, Jojoba & Grapeseed Oil) for the Face

-NES141 No: 7 Sensitive Oil (with Peach, Avocado & Grapeseed Oil) for the Body
+NES141 No: 7 Synergistic body Oil (with Peach, jojoba & Grapeseed Oil) for the Body

 Vital Oils, Essential Oils, Plant extracts and vegetable derived ingredients are a healthy, natural way to look after your skin on a daily basis, just as you would through a healthy diet.
 At the same time they also provide a super boost to the skins hydro lipid film (this is what keeps your skin supple).
 Using the facial oil is simple, apply it under your blending cream or moisturiser to give you the benefits.